gmflau/google-dev-day-workshop/readme.md

 Part 3: Gen AI powered applications - How Gen AI + Redis VSS can work together
 * [Lab 8:](./lab8/VertexAI_LangChain_Redis.ipynb) Document Question Answering with Langchain, VertexAI and Redis

+Part 4: Cleanup
+* [Lab cleanup:](./part4/) Delete all resources created in this workshop from your Google Cloud project